Sangeli

 Sangeli is a village in South Konkan Region in the Indian state of Maharashtra.

 It is famous for its cool environment and Girijanath Temple.
-The yearly festival of Girijanath falls one day before holi which is a Hindu Spring Festival.
-On the Girijanath Festival one Jackfruit tree is cut and carved in the cylinder shape.
-And that cylinder shaped shoulder pole is carried out by the people.
-When they reach Girijanath Temple they remove old pole and the new pole is kept.
-And the old one is kept with the old ones.
-If we count those poles before keeping the pole they are 21 and after keeping the pole they are 21.
-Sangeli people think that one pole goes to Kashi.
+The yearly festival of Girijanath falls one day before holi which is a Hindu Festival.
+On the Girijanath Festival, one Jackfruit tree is cut and carved in a cylinder shape, which shoulder pole is carried by the people.
+When they reach Girijanath Temple they remove old pole to storage, and the new pole is placed.

 Sageli village is connected by a bus route from Sawantwadi in Sindhudurg district, which has better transport connectivity from nearby city like Panjim, Mumbai or Pune.